LukeShortCloud/rootpages/markdown/ansible.md

 dns-mx
 ```

 Variables are created for a host and/or group using the tag ":vars".
 Then any custom variable can be defined and associated with a string.
 A host specificially can also have it's variables defined on the same line as it's Ansible inventory variables.
 A few examples are listed below.
-These can also be defined in seperate files as explained in [Inventory - Variables](#inventory---variables).
+These can also be defined in seperate files as explained in [Configuration - Inventory - Variables](#configuration---inventory---variables).
 ```
 examplehost ansible_user=toor ansible_host=192.168.0.1 custom_var_here=True
 ```